171909771/deep-learning/图像预处理/split ROIs into tiles.md

 mkdirs(pathOutput)

 // Method.1.
-To export at full resolution double downsample = 1              # 1 represents full resolution, the number is bigger the resolution is lower
+To export at full resolution
+// 1 represents full resolution, the number is bigger the resolution is lower double downsample = 1
 // Method.1.
 To export at full resolution

 // Method.2.
 To export at a fix resolution